Prosper Ellis

 Prosper de George Ellis (14 August 1895 – 29 July 1980) was an Australian surveyor, golf course architect and amateur scratch golfer whose name is "prominent in golf history in Australia."

 Family and education

 Ellis was born at Newtown, New South Wales, the second child of George and Christina Ellis.
 He attended Newington College from 1908 until 1912.
-Whilst still at school Ellis joined Boonie Doon Golf Club and at the age of 17 won the L.E.
+Whilst still at school Ellis joined Bonnie Doon Golf Club and at the age of 17 won the L.E.
 Gannon Trophy, a stroke event.

 Working life

 After completing high school, Ellis trained as a surveyor and worked for the Department of Railways New South Wales.
 In 1923, Ellis married Alice Victoria Grace Birdsall (1897–1967) in Sydney.
 On his retirement from surveying, he became a golf club administrator and was Secretary at Pymble Golf Club and Bonnie Doon Golf Club.
 He was instrumental in arranging the amalgamation of the Metropolitan Golf Club at Pagewood with the Bonnie Doon Golf Club in 1950.
 He presented the club with a perpetual trophy for a 4 Ball competition.